DOS stands for Disk Operating System and it is a command line

 Note that is good practice to leave blank lines between

-not affect the functionality of the batch file (no speed increase
+do not affect the functionality of the batch file (no speed

-or delay).
-Therefore the sample above is the same as the one
+increase or delay).
+Therefore the sample above is the same as the

 Of course, follow this instructions at your own risk.
 Although